spencer-shadley/completed-class/19-react/activities/12-Stu_PropsReview/README.md

 - Replace your Create React App's `src` directory with the provided [src](Unsolved/src) folder.

 - Stop the dev server if it is already running.
-Start the app in dev mode by running `npm start`.
+Start the app in dev mode by running `npm run watch`.
 Open [localhost:3000](http://localhost:3000) in your web browser and take a moment to study the rendered app.

   ![Unfinished Diagram](Images/01-Unfinished-Diagram.png)